vbuterin/blog/posts/galaxybrain.md

 This is a bad argument.
 One way to see why it’s a bad argument is to approach it like any other argument, and deconstruct and refute the claim that this is actually a meaningful or helpful form of “class mobility”.

 The core problem with the argument is: casinos are zero-sum games.
 As a first approximation, each person who goes up a social class, there’s a person who goes down a social class.
 But if you dig deeper into the math, it gets worse.
-In any standard welfare economics textbook, one of the first ideas that you will see is that a person’s utility function in money is _convex_.
+In any standard welfare economics textbook, one of the first ideas that you will see is that a person’s utility function in money is _concave_.
 Each dollar is worth less to you the richer you already are.

 <center><br>